inspec/inspec/docs-chef-io/content/inspec/shell.md

 ## Launching the shell

-If you are using Chef InSpec from a platform-specific package (rpm, msi, etc.) or from a Chef prepared shell in ChefDK, you can directly launch Chef InSpec shell against your local machine using the following.
+If you are using Chef InSpec from a platform-specific package (rpm, msi, etc.) or from a Chef prepared shell in Chef Workstation, you can directly launch Chef InSpec shell against your local machine using the following.
 See
 <https://docs.chef.io/install_dk.html#set-system-ruby> for details.